35percent/11tystarter/src/posts/aylesbury-phase-1a.md

 ---
 Land transferred at nil sum to L&Q: https://moderngov.southwark.gov.uk/Data/Executive/20061128/Agenda/Item%2012%20-%20Procurement%20of%20a%20RSL%20and%20Developer%20for%20Phase%201A%20New%20Housing%20and%20%20Aylesbury%20Resource%20Centre.PDF

 Audit shows 46 at 'affordable rent'.
+07/CO/0046.
+Open Land East of Red Lion Row etc SE17 2ES.
+260 total units, but only 254 returned - 230 a/r, 30 inter.
+RSL 'to be confirmed'.

 biomass